karlo-babic/gamedev/9-Character-animation.md

 - Double click on the Blend Tree to open it.
     - Click on the Blend Tree node.
     - In the inspector, add two motions: Walking and Running.
-    - Set the threshold on the Running motion to be 6.5.
-This value represents approximately the maximum speed the player moves at, although it may vary depending on your implementation.
+    - Set the threshold on the Running motion to be 6.5 (you first have to disable "Automate Threshold").
+        - This value represents approximately the maximum speed the player moves at, although it may vary depending on your implementation.
 - Now, the player character will be animated accordingly based on the speed at which they move.
 However, this setup currently only accounts for forward motion.

 ### 2D Blend Tree and float parameters velocityX and velocityY